forseti-security/forseti-security/_docs/_latest/use/explain.md

 ```

 #### View permission source
-Understand why a member has a permission to a resource
+Understand why a member has a permission to a resource:

 ```
 $ forseti-client-XXXX-vm> forseti explainer why_granted <MEMBER_NAME> <RESOURCE_NAME> --permission <PERMISSION_NAME>